 After you complete your program, becoming a certified nurse practitioner (NP) or clinical nurse specialist (CNS) can offer you distinct career advantages.
 Certification demonstrates to employers that you meet the highest level of standards of practice.
 In turn, passing that certification exam can translate into greater career opportunities and increased salary potential.
 The American Nurses Credentialing Center (ANCC) offers certification for NPs and CNSs who meet specific eligibility requirements.

-Registered nurses in general can anticipate a 15 percent job growth rate through 2026, which is much faster than average, according to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook.
-National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.
+Registered nurses can anticipate a 12% job growth rate through 2028, which is much faster than average, according to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook.
+National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth.
 And nursing schools now offer a number of programs, such as online, direct-entry MSN and accelerated nursing degrees, to attract more nursing students and meet the growing demand for flexible education options.

 Perinatal nurses offer women and families vital care and service in the midst of what could become a highly stressful, confusing time in their lives.
 Perinatal nursing delivers extraordinary personal rewards—and you could not ask for a better nursing career outlook.